 On Other Platforms

-If you’ve been using online symbols for quite some time now, you know that when it comes to emojis, you can’t expect them to look exactly the same from your desktop, laptop, and mobile phone.
+If you’ve been using online symbols for quite some time now, you know that when it comes to emojis, you can’t expect them to look exactly the same on your desktop, laptop, and mobile phone.

 From platform to platform, they all maintain the same basic shape of a pineapple.
-But the color and direction of the symbol varies.
+But the color and direction of the symbol vary.
 On some, the pineapple is facing left, on others, facing right.
 The exception to this is Google’s version – it is the only one that shows the symbol in a vertical position.

 How To Use The Pineapple Emoji